Dfcc/Tech-events-project/README.md

 # Greetings :gift:
 - Comment your friends and colleagues about this project. :loudspeaker:
 - Thank the team. :slightly_smiling_face:
-- Invite the team for a beer. :beer:
+- Invite the team for a beer. :beer: or a coffe :coffee: or a wine :wine_glass: or something